Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver Chinatown Festival

 When and Where

-The 2023 event happened on the weekend of July 15th and 16th.
-It ran from 11:00 am until 6:00 pm on both Saturday and Sunday.
+This event typically happens on a weekend in mid-July.
+It runs from noon until 6:00 pm on both the Saturday and Sunday.

 Each year the event takes place in Vancouver’s Chinatown around the corner of Keefer Street and Columbia Street near the Chinese Cultural Centre which is located at 555 Columbia Street.
 At the intersection of the two streets there is a large outdoor stage where the entertainment takes place.
-There are also seats for audience members to sit at.
+There are also usually seats for audience members to sit at.
 For a block along Keefer Street you’ll find a row of community information booths and a small number of vendors.
 In the area there are also a few food trucks.

 The nearest SkyTrain Station is Stadium-Chinatown on the Expo Line which is less than a 10-minute walk away.